Main Departmental Office

 1. a bachelor's degree awarded by an accredited college or university;

-The fields of political science available for inclusion are American government and politics, public administration, comparative politics, international relations, public law, and political theory and methodology.
+The fields of political science available for inclusion are American government and politics, public administration and management, comparative government, international relations, public law, and political theory and methodology.

 Candidates for the Master of Arts degree must present evidence that they have a reading knowledge of at least one foreign language.
 Candidates for the Master of Science degree must present evidence that they have achieved competence in a non-language research tool.
 Students may satisfy this requirement by showing evidence of having completed courses at the graduate level for one of the non-language research tools listed in "Courses that Will Satisfy Non-Language Research Tools in Political Science."
 This document is available from the graduate adviser of the Department of Political Science.

 Graduate credit course requirements are identical for the two degrees.